qmk/qmk_firmware/keyboards/dz60/keymaps/jackokring/readme.md

 * Global mute is X.
 * Browser home key is O, search is A, favorites is F.
 * Volume is up(J) and down(H).

+## Macroboard Layer
+* Right control exchanged with function shift key.

+## Macroboard Shift Layer (Fn Macroboard)
+* Scroll lock placed on caps lock.
+* Right alt/win/control/slash form cusor block.
+* Backslash is insert.
+* Backspace is delete.
+* F1 to F12 form top row numbers and minus/equals.
+* Square brackets are home and end.
+* Comma and period are page up/down.
+* Semicolon is pause.
+* Apostrophy is print screen.
+* RGB controls are Q-I.
+* Backlight controls are C-N.
+* Escape is backtick.

 ## Navigation Layer
 * Right control exchanged with function shift key.
 * Right alt/win/control/slash form cusor block.